Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 </template>
 ```

 Here, the elements are distributed in the way that the view will look when no blending is applied or when the app is running in standalone mode.

 ### Guideline 5: Apply Styling to Avoid Conflicts and Allow Blending

 Regarding styling, there are two ways to make the application easier to visually integrate with other apps:

-1. Prefix the all class names with the name of the app.
+1. Prefix  all class names with the name of the app.
 As outlined in [Avoiding CSS Conflicts](https://docs.starcounter.io/guides/blending/avoiding-css-conflicts/), the class should be prefixed with the name of the app to avoid CSS conflicts with classes from other apps.

 2. Keep styling that will affect the layout inside the `declarative-shadow-dom`.